-In 2016, Ian and Jennifer Paradis purchased Signatures Apparel and began strategizing to transform the company into a national uniforming company using a customer-focused, hassle-free business model.
+In 2016, Ian Paradis purchased Signatures Apparel and began strategizing to transform the company into a national uniforming company using a customer-focused, hassle-free business model.

 Signatures Apparel partnered with The Brand Leader to design a branded website that would reflect their vision and better position their brand as a simple, user-friendly solution for corporate apparel.

 Discovering a Niche Market